ameba23/lowtechnetwork/docs/tech_open_source.md

 ## graphics

-* [gimp](http://www.gimp.org/) gui graphics editor (like photoshop)
+* [gimp](http://www.gimp.org/) -the GNU image manipulation program - a gui graphics editor (like adobe photoshop)
 * [inkscape](http://www.inkscape.org) gui vector graphics editor (like corel draw)
-* [feh](http://feh.finalrewind.org/) a fast and light image viewer.  you can go to your photos folder and type `feh -Frz` to randomly see photos in all subdirectories.  keybindings: left/right - previous/next image up/down - zoom
+* [feh](http://feh.finalrewind.org/) a fast and light image viewer.  you can go to your photos folder and type `feh -Frz` to randomly see photos in all subdirectories.  can also be used to display wallpaper.  keybindings: left/right - previous/next image up/down - zoom
     / - zoom to fit window